ducksouplab/ducksoup/README.md

 - `0` no log
 - `1` errors (and GStreamer warnings)
-- `2` server related info and above
+- `2` server info and above
-- `3` client related info, in/out/encoding bitrates info and above
+- `3` server debug, in/out/encoding bitrates, client info and above
-- `4` debug logs (including TWCC reports) and above
+- `4` trace logs (including TWCC reports) and above

 Please note that while we rely on zerolog, we don't use the same semantics regarding levels, their index and meaning.